cloudevents/spec/cloudevents/verifiability-spec.md

 }
 ```

-In order to make this event verifiable, an md5 digest of the body of the message is computed: `dc98e72d0f9980e89af5f8e7692d58d7`.
+In order to make this event verifiable, an md5 digest of the 'data' field is computed: `dc98e72d0f9980e89af5f8e7692d58d7`.
 This value will then be base64 encoded and added as the `verificationmaterial` context attribute:

 ```
 content-length: 209
 content-type: application/json
-ce-verificationmaterial: ZGM5OGU3MmQwZjk5ODBlODlhZjVmOGU3NjkyZDU4ZDc=
-ce-verificationmaterialtype: md5

 {
     "specversion" : "1.0",